wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WN785E5V492L4
 Tags: social share buttons,custom share buttons,facebook, twitter, google+, share, share links,linkedin,Stumbleupon,Reddit,pinterest,floating sidebar,float,floating share buttons,float share buttons
 Requires at least: 3.3
-Tested up to: 4.2.4
+Tested up to: 4.3
 Stable tag: 2.0

-Add Social Share Buttons Using Floating Sidebar On Your Site (Facebook,Twitter,Linkedin,Google+,Pinterest,Youtube,Mail,Stumbleupon,Reddit)
+Add Social Share Buttons(Facebook,Twitter,Linkedin,Google+,Pinterest,Youtube,Mail,Stumbleupon,Reddit) Using Floating Sidebar

 == Description ==

-"custom-share-buttons-with-floating-sidebar" is the very simple plugin for share your site with your friends through social sites (Facebook,Twitter,Linkedin,Pinterest,Google+,Stumbleupon,Reddit).You can add a floating sidebar with all social buttons and Even you can change the share buttons images from admin if you wish!.
+= “custom-share-buttons-with-floating-sidebar” = , it is plugin for social networks.
+It is very simple plugin for share your site with your friends through social sites,The plugin supports 7 social networking.
+Your users share via their accounts on popular social networks such as Facebook, Twitter, Linkedin, Pinterest, Google+, Stumbleupon, Reddit.

+With this plugin, you give users the tools to share your content, product details and other information with their own networks.

+More than 22 billion shares are viewed each and every day on the internet, with sharing becoming an increasingly important part of every website owner’s marketing strategies.

+Let your users share via their accounts on popular social networks.
+Install this free plugin to enable Social Sharing on your WordPress site and start driving high quality referrals to your website.

-There are not added any external JS files in this plugin so it's does not effect on your site speed as well.
+It is lightweight plugin.
+There are not added any external JS files in this plugin so it’s does not effect on your site speed as well.

+You can add a social share floating sidebar with all social share buttons and Even you can change the share buttons images and their style from admin if you wish!.

  **[Upgrade to Pro Version - Server1](http://csbwfs.mrwebsolution.in/pro)**